FancySensei/gam-ball/README.md

 ### Debug Keys ###

+ * "5" -- Toogle physics debug draw.
- * "]" -- Toogle step by step physics.
+ * "[" -- Toogle step by step physics.
- * "[" -- Next frame of the physics calculation.
-Note: It's not "step" but "frame" (we don't update graphic transforms on each step, only each frame)
+ * "]" -- Next frame of the physics calculation.
+Note: It's not "one step" but actually "one frame" (we don't update graphic transforms on each step, only on each frame)